 2. Descriptive: Ensure the name sells the identity of the brand.

 The brand name shouldn’t just be clear, it should be descriptive, too.
 The name should convey the identity of the company, as well as its objectives, approach, and attitude.
-Don’t just insert a service or product word in the brand name.
-Rather, capture the brand’s experience, essence, and benefits in a suggestive or oblique manner.
-For instance, Amazon selected a name that connotes huge expansion and all-encompassing service.
+A good slogan can also help with this.

 3. Unforgettable: It must be simple to remember.